OllyWalshe/Cloud-Support-Labs/lab-2-iam-access/README.md

 - Client Reported: New finance team member unable to access AWS Billing Dashboard despite being added to the correct IAM group.
 - Issue Identified: The Finance Department IAM group did not have the AWSBillingReadOnlyAccess policy attached.
 - Steps Taken:
 1. Assumed the cross-account SupportEngineer role within the organisation
 2. Located the user in AWS IAM and confirmed their account had been added to the FinanceDepartment IAM group.
 3. Checked the IAM group's attached policies and found no billing permissions assigned.
 4. Attached AWSBillingReadOnlyAccess policy to the FinanceDepartment IAM group.
 5. Verified the policy had been attached to the users account.
 6. Asked the client to confirm they now had access to the Billing Dashboard.
-- Outcome: Client now has access to Billing Dashboard.
-Client notified and confirmed resolution.
+- Outcome: Client confirmed that the user was able to access the AWS Billing Dashboard successfully after the permissions update.
+Ticket closed.